Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Empirical results

-We first study features (1) and (2) but relax the constraints from (3) and (4).
+We first study features (1) and (2) but relax constraints (3) and (4).
 That means, in this paragraph, we allow a fixation and $N=16$ synchronous saccades and set $\bm W^{\mathrm{retro}} = \bm W^{\mathrm{pred},\top}$.
 We refer to \emph{Hinge Loss CPC} as the algorithm minimizing the CLAPP loss (\autoref{eq:CLAPP_loss}) but using end-to-end BP. \emph{CLAPP-s} (for \emph{synchronous}) applies the Hinge Loss to every layer, but with gradients blocked between layer.
 We find that the difference between the CPC loss and Hinge Loss CPC is less than $1\%$, see \autoref{tab:comp}.
 In contrast, additional blocking of gradients between layers causes a performance drop of almost $5\%$ for both loss functions.
-To investigate how gradient blocking influences performance, we conducted a series of simulations where we split the $6$ layers of the network into two or three gradient isolated modules, exploring the transition from Hinge CPC to CLAPP-s.
-The performance drops monotonously but not catastrophically, as the number of gradient blocks increases (\autoref{tab:comp}).
+We investigate how gradient blocking influences performance with a series of simulations, splitting the $6$ layers of the network into two or three gradient isolated modules, exploring the transition from Hinge Loss CPC to CLAPP-s.
+Performance drops monotonously but not catastrophically, as the number of gradient blocks increases (\autoref{tab:comp}).

-CLAPP's temporal locality allows the interpretation that an agent alternates between fixations and saccades, rather than perfectly recalling negative samples and processing synchronously, as required by CPC.
-To study the effect of temporal locality, we now apply features (2) and (3) and relax the constraints (1) and (4).
-The algorithm combining temporal locality and the CLAPP loss function is referred to as \emph{time-local Hinge CPC}.
+CLAPP's temporal locality allows the interpretation that an agent alternates between fixations and saccades, rather than perfect recall and synchronous processing of negative samples, as required by CPC.
+To study the effect of temporal locality, we apply features (2) and (3) and relax the constraints (1) and (4).
+The algorithm combining temporal locality and the CLAPP loss function is referred to as \emph{time-local Hinge Loss CPC}.
 We find that the temporal locality constraint decreases accuracy by $1.2\%$ compared to Hinge Loss CPC.
 The last feature introduced for biological plausibility is using the matrix $\bm W^\mathrm{retro}$ and we observe almost no difference in classification accuracy with this alternative (the accuracy decreases by $0.1\%$).
 Conversely, omitting the update in \autoref{eq:dw_c_CLAPP} entirely, i.e. setting the retrodiction $\bm W^\mathrm{retro} = 0$, compromises accuracy by $2\%$ compared to vanilla Hinge Loss CPC.